codeguy/php-the-right-way/_posts/07-04-01-Interacting-via-Code.md

 <?php endforeach ?>
 {% endhighlight %}

-This is essentially the same as what most modern frameworks are doing, all be it a little more manual.
+This is essentially the same as what most modern frameworks are doing, albeit a little more manual.
 You might not need to do all of that every time, but mixing together too much presentation logic and database interaction can be a real problem if you ever want to [unit-test](/#unit-testing) your application.